VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 - You will have a risk management system so you should spend more time thinking about those kind of risk and what the consequences are.
 - Because you're following data governance best practice, you should use a representative data set, so you'd make sure that you have enough pictures of people scratching the heads instead of calling.
-- Someone having a human oversight to double checkthe results.
+- Someone having a human oversight to double check the results.
 - Ensure transparency to understand the system's operation and limitations,  so that the human in the loop does not overrely on the results of the AI system
 - Disposing of technical documentation to know what has been implemented.

 ## 7. & 8.
 Transparency: Transparency obligations for providers of GPAI models (GPAI = General Purpose Models), Transparency obligations for chatbots and GenAI applications.

-Let's go back in time, when the text for the AI Act was almost ready to be published, generative AI tools like CH GPT and mid Journey just came up and  there were a lot of concerns about the risk of generative AI, such as deep fake, disinformation, impersonation,...
+Let's go back in time, when the text for the AI Act was almost ready to be published, generative AI tools like CHat GPT and mid Journey just came up and  there were a lot of concerns about the risk of generative AI, such as deep fake, disinformation, impersonation,...

 It has lead to the inclusion of a new chapter chapter "five" about the general purpose AI models, so about generative AI.